"We have a secret in our culture, and it's not that birth is painful. It's that women are strong."

 I'm not all about the money, but man, I gotta know about the money.

 We know money is not the primary issue.
 But it may still be a very important issue to you.
-Be sure to check out our prices, our cost calculator (if you have insurance and are debating the merits of using insurance at the hospital), and our payment terms.
+Be sure to check out our prices, our cost calculator (if you have insurance and are debating the merits of using insurance at the hospital), our payment terms and our refund policy.
 For most people, our services are much less expensive than their other birthing options.
 Remember also that this is the only time you and your partner are going to experience this birth, and sometimes it's worth paying more to get the birth you want.

 What's the big deal about the birth experience, anyway?